Saeed-Soukiah/Saeed-Soukiah/README.md

 - **AI & Machine Learning:** Projects spanning emotion detection to smart assistants
 - **AI Automation**
 - **Gaming & Fun:** A reactive mind for classics like Pong, Tetris, and Space Invaders
-- **Unity & AR:** A reactive programming and apps using unity and vuforia
+- **Unity & Games & AR:** A reactive programming and apps using unity and vuforia